What is a Balance Sheet?

 Prepaid Expenses

-Prepaid expenses summarizes any expenses for goods and services the company paid in advance, without receiving the goods or services yet.
-An example is unexpired insurance premiums.
+Any expenses for goods and services the company paid in advance, without receiving the goods or services yet (e.g., unexpired insurance premiums).

 Other Current Assets

-Other current assets are non-cash items that are due within a year, but not yet on the company’s accounts as cash; for instance, deferred income tax recoveries.
+Any non-cash items that are due within a year, but not yet on the company’s accounts as cash (e.g., deferred income tax recoveries).

 Total Current Assets